List of Ipswich Town F.C. players: List of players

 Players are initially listed according to the date of their first-team debut for the club.
 Appearances are for first-team competitive matches only, including substitute appearances, while wartime and local cup matches (such as the Ipswich Hospital Cup) are excluded.
 Players who left the club prior to 2006 are referenced by Hayes, the others are referenced by Soccerbase.

-Statistics are correct as of 11 March 2023.
+Statistics are correct as of 2 November 2024.

 Club captains

 Below lists the club captains of Ipswich Town since the club turned professional in 1936.
 The club's first professional captain was Jimmy McLuckie, who captained the club from 1936 to 1945.
 Mick Mills has made the highest number of appearances as Ipswich Town captain, having captained the club for 11 years between 1971 and 1982.
 The club's current captain is Luke Chambers, who has held the captaincy since 2014, after Carlos Edwards left the club.
 In July 2021, Chambers left Ipswich after making close to 400 appearances in 9 years at the club, having been club captain since 2014.
-Following Chambers’ departure, new signing Sam Morsy was named club captain in October 2021.
+Following Chambers' departure, new signing Sam Morsy was named club captain in October 2021.

-Player awards
+Player, Manager & Team awards

 PFA Team of the Year

 The following have been included in the PFA Team of the Year whilst playing for Ipswich Town: